qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 But circular reference do add risks to memory management:

-- In C/C++, circular reference need to be carefully handled to avoid use-after-free.
+- In C/C++, if two objects point to each other, when one object destructs, the another object's reference should be cleared, or there will be risk of use-after-free.
+- When using reference counting, loop should be cut by weak reference, or it will memory leak.
 - In GC languages, circular reference has memory leak risk.
 If all children references parents, and parents references children, then referencing any child will keep the whole structure alive.

 Here are some common use cases of circular reference: